 Yura, home to around 15,000 Peruvians, suffers from high death rates due to diarrhea and kidney-related illnesses.
 Critics call the park a squandering of public funds that could be better spent tackling Yura's health issues.

 The situation has angered many residents.
-The planned site of the park was once set aside for a hospital, but Zegarra intervened after the local government stalled on the planes.
-He granted financial assistance to Yura's mayor to build the park as a companion to the original Los Coritos, another dinosaur attraction about 16 miles away.
+The planned site of the park was once set aside for a hospital, but Zegarra intervened after the local government stalled on the plans.
+He granted financial assistance to build the park as a companion to the original Los Coritos, another dinosaur attraction about 16 miles away.

 Resident groups are divided over its construction.
 Timoteo Calachahui, a member of the Camineros y Empleados resident association, told La República: “It’s not that the park doesn’t serve for anything, but it would have been better as a hospital.”